harsh-bothra/resources/index.md

 ## Other Resources

-> Below are my go to resources:
+> Below are my go to resources that I follow when doing Bug Bounty & Penetration Testing:

 S.NO | Resources| Category
 ---- | --------- | ---------